 A roof isn’t something you buy every other day.
 In fact, after installing a new roof on your home, it might take you more than two decades to consider replacing it.
-It’s, therefore, important that you choose the right color for your shingle rood the first time.
+It’s, therefore, important that you choose the right shingle color for your roof the first time.
 Well, we both know that this isn’t a walk in the park.
 Shingle roofs are available in various types, and for each color you choose, there’s a wide range of shades and color combinations.

 The fact that your shingle roof will be over your head for the next 2 to 3 decades means you should choose wisely.
 So, what is it that you should keep in mind or rather consider?
 Here are tips from your local Charlotte roofer that will help you choose the best possible color for your shingle roof.

 Which part of the United States do you live?
 What’s the climatic condition of your area?
 These are important questions every homeowner should ask themselves when choosing the color of their shingle roof.
 Note that the shingle color is likely to affect the temperature of your attic which means your heating and cooling costs will also be affected.

 While dark-colored shingles will absorb heat and keep homes in colder climates warm, light shingles tend to reflect heat from the sun thus keeping temperatures low in homes located in hotter climatic regions.
 Installing dark-colored shingles will also cause ice and snow to melt off your roof faster.